Faculty and Courses

-- Guaranteed Summer Funding and Human Rights Internship programs.
+- Guaranteed Summer Funding and Human Rights Internship programs for summer financial support.

-- Prestigious fellowships for postgraduate work in public interest and government and Columbia’s generous Loan Repayment Assistance Program (LRAP).
+- Prestigious fellowships for postgraduate work in public interest and government sectors.

 - Financing your public interest and public service career.

-Columbia Law School’s Office of Social Justice Initiatives is one of the largest offices at any law school devoted to nurturing students who are interested in exploring public interest or government work—while on campus, or for a future career—is responsible for professional development and career services for students and graduates, and oversees key programs including the Public Interest/Public Service (PI/PS) Fellows Program, Guaranteed Summer Funding Program, Human Rights Internship Program and Pro Bono Program.
+Columbia Law School’s Office of Social Justice Initiatives (SJI) is one of the largest offices at any law school devoted to nurturing students who are interested in exploring public interest or government work—while on campus, or as part of a future career.
+SJI provides professional development, career services and other support for students and graduates, and oversees key programs including the Public Interest/Public Service (PI/PS) Fellows Program, Guaranteed Summer Funding Program, Human Rights Internship Program and Pro Bono Program.